MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. Copy the SLURMSource directory to a new location on your workstation.

+1. If you are on OS X or Linux, open your terminal window tool of choice.
+On Windows, start PowerShell from the Windows menu

-1. Open your terminal window tool of choice and change the directory to where you copied the files.
+1. In your terminal program or PowerSHell change the directory to where you copied the SLURMSource files.

-1. In your editor, open **copyimages.sh**.
-This script file is intended to copy the sample images to your input storage blob for processing.
+1. If you are on OS X or Linux: in your editor, open **copyimages.sh**.
+This script file will copy the sample images to your input storage blob for processing.

+1. If you are on Windows: in notepad or your favorite editor, open **copyimages.ps1**.
+This PowerShell file will copy the sample images to your input storage blob for processing.

 1. Back in the Azure Portal, Access keys blade you have open, click the select all button next to Connection strings, KEY1, and press your operating system copy to the clipboard keystroke.